kubesphere/community/developer-guide/concepts-and-designs/sig-observability/kubesphere-logging.md

 ## Overview

-The KubeSphere logging system comprises of many components that work together to achieve unified log management.
+The KubeSphere logging system is comprised of many components that work together to achieve unified log management.
 Once you enable the logging module during installation, a few components will be deployed or created within the namespace `kubesphere-logging-system`:

 - Fluent Bit: log collector deployed on each node.
 - Fluent-bit Operator: automates tasks for operating Fluent Bit instances.